1ma/uuid/README.md

 ### Can I write my own generators?

 Yes, just implement the `UuidGenerator` interface.
 Here's a sample implementation that always returns the same Uuid.
-This could be useful in a unit testing context.
+This one could be useful in a unit testing context.

 ```php